 On March 23 this year, Employment Appeal Judge Mary Stacey overturned two previous Employment Tribunal rulings that my claim against Sheffield Hallam University of less favourable treatment as a part time employee could not be heard.
-In what looks set to be a judgment with wider import – given widespread use by universities and colleges of zero hour and other contracts designed to bypass Part-time Employees (Prevention of Less Favourable Treatment) Regulations 2000 and Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002 – Judge Stacey ruled that those earlier Tribunals had erred in concluding that my zero hour contract was of a different type to that of my full time comparator, and on that basis dismissing my claim.
+In a judgment with wider import – given widespread use by universities and colleges of contracts designed to bypass Part-time Employees (Prevention of Less Favourable Treatment) Regulations 2000 and Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002 – Stacey ruled that, in dismissing my claim, those earlier Tribunals had erred in finding my zero hour contract of a different type to that of my full time comparator.

-After months of waiting, Judge Stacey’s written reasons were published in late May, and can now be viewed in their entirety by all interested members of the public.
+Judge Stacey’s written reasons were published in late May, and can now be viewed in their entirety by the public.

-They have attracted much comment, in particular from legal firms specialising in employment law.
-A search on “Roddis v Sheffield Hallam”, besides eliciting both the Written Reasons and my own writings on this site, returns many instances of professional observation on the case’s significance.
+They have drawn much comment, in particular by legal firms specialising in employment law.
+A search on “Roddis v Sheffield Hallam” returns many instances of professional observation on the case’s significance.

 The EAT’s judgment provides welcome clarification of the position of individuals employed under purported zero-hours contracts under the Part-Time Workers Regulations.
 It is now apparent that the label applied to a contract is not determinative for the purposes of the comparison, as that would defeat the legislative purpose of the Regulations.
 It is necessary for Tribunals to examine the substance of the contractual relationship, and if the contract of a Claimant and his or her comparator fall within the same category under Reg.
 2(3) that is sufficient for the purposes of Reg.
 2(4)(a)(i).